jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 -------------------

-* I keep track of Exceptions encountered to help become more familiar with python's exceptions, adding :doc:`AssertionError` to the list
+* I write down Exceptions I encounter to help become more familiar with errors in python.
+I add :doc:`AssertionError` to the list

   .. code-block:: python
     :linenos: